Cainuse/tradeforce-client/README.md

   - styling
 - Push notifications for chat and offer notifications

+Jenessa was pivotal to the development of this app, from the conceptualization and designing of the prototype that would eventually become the foundation of how the frontend styled the user interface, to the architecting of user workflow of the transactions of postings.
+She was an all-rounder for our group, working on crucial components and features that spanned across both the frontend and the backend.
+As the starkest example, Jenessa tackled the sizable task of connecting the backend and frontend for live-chat, implementing the code necessary for the real-time exchange of information between client and server, and then actualizing that information in an aesthetically appealing UI.

 #### Sang Xu Jaqueline Yin

 Jackie worked on the following features: